-First you sell money, then you sell jobs into the companies you fund.
+First, you sell money, then you sell jobs into the companies you fund.
 The best companies will always have competitive rounds and we play to win.

-During our recruiting process we looked for pure "Gary Vaynerchuk type of hustle", rather than management consultants or bankers.
+During our recruiting process, we looked for pure "Gary Vaynerchuk type of hustle", rather than management consultants or bankers.
 Either you were a former founder or you've built something that adds more value than what you can capture.
-A newsletter, a Slack group or Python a crawler for sourcing deals are great examples.
+A newsletter, a Slack group, or a Python crawler for sourcing deals are great examples.

 I did not know anyone at FundersClub nor I heard of it before applying for this job.
 A recruiter got in touch with me over LinkedIn, for a Community Manager job at the company.
 Given my previous experience at SendGrid running their startup program on the West Coast and Latin America and decided to hear more and take her phone call.

-As a former founder I always enjoyed selling to early stage founders.
-During my tenure at SendGrid, I was bringing in 5x more startups to the program than the second best performer on my team.
+As a former founder, I always enjoyed selling to early-stage founders.
+During my tenure at SendGrid, I was bringing in 5x more startups to the program than the second-best performer on my team.

 Once I met Alex Mittal for the first time, he thought I would be a better fit for the Venture side of the house.
-I'm mightily grateful for the fact that he gave me chance in venture.
+I'm mightily grateful for the fact that he gave me chance in the venture.

 I quickly learned the uniqueness of this opportunity.
-After doing my research I was impressed with the investor list that backed FundersClub and the quality of our portfolio as seed and series A investors.
-For a team that has been in the business for less than 4 years they exhibit astounding results at a first glance.
+After doing my research I was impressed with the investor list that backed FundersClub and the quality of our portfolio as seed and Series A investors.
+For a team that has been in the business for less than 4 years, they exhibit astounding results at a first glance.